ncatlab/nlab-content/pages/7/6/0/2/2067/content.md

     \right\}
   $$

-  are objects $a$ of $X$ eqipped with morphisms to $x_1$ and $x_2$ such that the obvious triangle commutes, and whose morphisms are morphisms between these tip objects such that all diagrams in sight commute.
+  are objects $a$ of $X$ equipped with morphisms to $x_1$ and $x_2$ such that the obvious triangle commutes, and whose morphisms are morphisms between these tip objects such that all diagrams in sight commute.

 * similarly for $Y/p(f)$.